BlackMagic95/music_app/README.md

-# Working Music App using React & Bootstrap
+# Functional Music App using React & Bootstrap

 This project contains options to listen to the preview of any song powered by spotify api.